Praveenk8051/AnsibleNotes/README.md

 ### Inventory File ###
 * Ansible uses an inventory file (basically, a list of servers) to communicate with  servers.
 Like a hosts file (at /etc/hosts ) that matches IP addresses to domain names, an Ansible inventory file matches servers (IP addresses or domain names) to groups

-* If ort 22 for SSH on the server is not used, you will need to add it to the address, like www.example.com:2222, since Ansible defaults to port 22
+* If port 22 for SSH on the server is not used, you will need to add it to the address, like `www.example.com:2222`, since Ansible defaults to port 22

 ```ansible -i hosts.ini example -m ping -u [username]```